totty2/git-assignment/README.md

 # git-assignment
 Assignment for organising data, code and output

-This repository contains an analysis of git usage through time.
+This repository combines two data sets and produce a graph of this data.

 To combine the two sets of data run:

-Rscript
+Rscript src/combine-data.R

 To produce a plot based on this data combination run:
+Rscript src/make-plot.R

 The input data is in data and the results are in out.
+The output also incudes a record of session information.